INSPIRE-MIF/gp-data-service-linking-simplification/good-practice/data-service-linking-simplification-spec.md

 #### INSPIRE Network service - Scenario 2

  - In Scenario 2, the [INSPIRE NS - Download Service TG] maps all INSPIRE metadata elements to the applicable elements in the service, e.g. ATOM feed elements in this case.
-[Annex B](#annex-b), which is subject to future work proposes an approach for the revision of the mapping of the INSPIRE requirements with the aim to possibly remove the Extended Capabilities section.
+[Section 9](#part-b) proposes an alternative way to use of INSPIRE conformant standard Capabilities documents and optionally removing the Extended Capabilities section from them.
 - The data set metadata URL may point to a Discovery Service different from the national reference catalog.
 This may apply especially for federated Discovery Service catalogues.

 For Atom Syndication Format services (Atom download services - see [RFC 4287]) this specification refers to [INSPIRE NS - Download Service TG] Chapter 5 "Atom Implementation of Pre-defined Dataset Download Service".